-Table XIII Information that must be included in an application for a service waiver (regulation 42) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) \square Name of the education and care service ☐ Service approval number \square Name and contact details for the contact person for the application ☐ A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and the way in which the service does not, or will not, comply with the specified elements and/or regulations ☐ Reasons the service is unable to comply, and details and evidence of any attempts made to comply with the specified elements and/or regulations, or any other reasons why the service seeks the waiver \Box Measures being taken, or to be taken, to protect the wellbeing of children being educated and cared for by the service while the waiver is in force.
-Table XIV Table Alv Information that must in included in an application for a temporary waiver (regulation 45) Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) \[\text{Name of the education and care service} \] Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) \[\text{Name of the education and care service} \] \[\text{Service approval number} \] Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) \[\text{Name of the education and care service} \] \[\text{Service approval number} \] \[\text{Name and contact details for the contact person for the application} \] Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) Name of the education and care service Service approval number Name and contact details for the contact person for the application A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) Name of the education and care service Service approval number Name and contact details for the contact person for the application A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and b. the way in which the service does not, or will not, comply with the specified elements Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) Name of the education and care service Service approval number Name and contact details for the contact person for the application A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and b. the way in which the service does not, or will not, comply with the specified elements and/or regulations Reasons the service is unable to comply, and details and evidence of any attempts made Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) Name of the education and care service Service approval number Name and contact details for the contact person for the application A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and b. the way in which the service does not, or will not, comply with the specified elements and/or regulations Reasons the service is unable to comply, and details and evidence of any attempts made to comply with the specified elements and/or regulations
+Table XIII Information that must be included in an application for a service waiver (regulation 42) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) ☐ Name of the education and care service ☐ Service approval number \square Name and contact details for the contact person for the application ☐ A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and b. the way in which the service does not, or will not, comply with the specified elements and/or regulations ☐ Reasons the service is unable to comply, and details and evidence of any attempts made to comply with the specified elements and/or regulations, or any other reasons why the service seeks the waiver ☐ Measures being taken, or to be taken, to protect the wellbeing of children being educated and cared for by the service while the waiver is in force.
+Table XIV Information that must in included in an application for a temporary waiver (regulation 45) (Note: The WA regulatory authority may not require all of the below information for an application for provider approval) \square Name of the education and care service ☐ Service approval number \square Name and contact details for the contact person for the application ☐ A statement that specifies: a. the elements of the NQS and/or the regulations for which the service waiver is sought, and $$ b. the way in which the service does not, or will not, comply with the specified elements and/or regulations \square Reasons the service is unable to comply, and details and evidence of any attempts made to comply with the specified elements and/or regulations ☐ Period for which the temporary waiver is sought (up to 12 months) $\hfill\Box$ Details of steps being taken, or that will be taken, to comply with the elements and/or regulations ☐ Measures being taken, or to be taken, to protect the wellbeing of children being educated and cared for by the service while the waiver is in force.